Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 7 November 2025 09.06.03 UTC
+- WIB: Jumat, 7 November 2025 10.17.25 UTC
-- WITA: Jumat, 7 November 2025 10.06.03 UTC
+- WITA: Jumat, 7 November 2025 11.17.25 UTC
-- WIT: Jumat, 7 November 2025 11.06.03 UTC
+- WIT: Jumat, 7 November 2025 12.17.25 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: technology
+Kategori: attitude